One of the reports being produced by the DSEXARC(L) Archive Consolidation utility is flagging some of the archived entries as being in error.

 If reports are flagged in error, review the output from your execution of the archive condense utility and see what kind of tape or hardware error messages may have been issued during execution of the job.
 The most common error message is usually a S613 error on the tape.

-As an alternative to CA Dispatch DELETING reports that are flagged in ERROR, clients can use the archive condense utilities "INVALID" parameter and set a value of 'U' instead of the default value of 'D' which results in the entries deletion from the database.
+As an alternative to CA Dispatch DELETING reports that are flagged in ERROR, clients can use the archive condense utilities "INVALID" parameter and set a value of 'U' or 'B' instead of the default value of 'D' where 'D' results in the entries deletion from the database.

 For more information, please refer to the CA Dispatch System Programmers Guide where we document the "DSEXARC (L)—Archive Tape CONDENSE Utility".